 That Jesus is supreme excludes us from saying that He is only one of many ways to God.
-He is not a good moral teacher whom we may choose to follow; rather, He is God and He is over all.
-Jesus’s supremacy also makes it evident that we cannot atone for our own sins.
+He is not just a good moral teacher whom we may choose to follow; rather, He is God, and He is over all.
+Jesus’ supremacy also makes it evident that we cannot atone for our own sins.
 In fact, “it is impossible for the blood of bulls and goats to take away sins” (Hebrews 10:4).
 Jesus both fulfilled and replaced that system.
-Salvation is not based on works (see Ephesians 2:1-10).
+Salvation is not based on works (see Ephesians 2:1–10).
 And, once we are saved, Jesus’ supremacy shows us that we cannot aspire to be like Him of our own strength.
 Jesus is wholly other, supreme over all.
 (Christians are called to be like Jesus, but this is through the work of the Holy Spirit.)